 - If possible, limit the use of contact lenses because the pollen grains can get “stuck” between the lens and the eye.

 - When entering the house, place the used shoes in a closet as soon as possible.
 So that they do not carry around the allergenic particles.

 - Wash the floors often beware of the vacuum cleaner which can raise allergens.

 - Carpets, upholstery, and curtains are risky furnishings for allergy sufferers.
 In these furnishing, the pollen is difficult to remove and can be deposited.

 - Always wear protective clothing for the protection of your skin and eyes from grass.

-- Don t put your clothes, towel, and sheets (laundry) outside to dry.
-Pollen can stick to it
+- Don’t put your clothes, towel, and sheets (laundry) outside to dry, it is better to dry them at home.

 - Avoid going outside, and stay indoors as much as possible, during days of high pollen count.